 - Or Boat from Taganga: 50 000 COP/ 1 h

 - 35 000 COP per pers. with your tent

 - 40 000 COP per pers. if you’re renting a tent

-Playa Brava is a secret beach, hidden from the ignorant.
-Between lush vegetation, raw landscapes and simple infrastructures, it’s the ideal place if you’re looking for authenticity – Without 10 tourists around taking a duck face selfie in bath suit.
+Playa Brava is a secret beach hidden from the ignorant.
+Between lush vegetation, raw landscapes, and simple infrastructures, it’s the ideal place if you’re looking for authenticity – Without 10 tourists around taking a duck face selfie in a bathing suit.

 How to get to Playa Brava (+)

 - Start from the secondary entrance – El Calabazo – and hike for 3 hours.

 Price Camping Playa Brava (+)

 More Information about Camping In Tayrona

 The Tayrona national park is a protected area.
 There are rules to follow, and you can’t do whatever you want to go camping in Tayrona.